Scalar, vector and tensor fields on $dS_3$ with arbitrary sources: harmonic analysis and antipodal maps: Tensor harmonics

 Using the commutation relations \eqref{CommunationRel}, we find

-Given a traceless tensor with vanishing double divergence, one can construct the vector $V_a$ from Eq. \eqref{divV} with the ambiguity of adding the zero modes of the operator $\square+2$ acting on transverse vectors.
-Such zero modes are entirely spanned by the harmonics $V_a^{(T)1}$ which are explicitly given by Eq. \eqref{expVT} with $n=1$.
+Given a traceless tensor with vanishing double divergence, one can construct the transverse vector $V^{(T)}_a$ from Eq. \eqref{divV} with the ambiguity of adding the zero modes of the operator $\square+2$ acting on transverse vectors.
+Such zero modes are entirely spanned by the solutions $V_a^{(T)1}$ which are explicitly given by Eq. \eqref{expVT} with $n=1$.

 Using transverse vector harmonics, we can construct tensor harmonics of the form \eqref{VectorTensor}.
 We define

 Because there is only one $\ell=0$ transverse vector, the only $\ell=0$ tensor vector harmonics is $T^{(V,E,p)\:-100}_{ab}$.